TheBacktester/strategy/index.md

 I have spent many years with forex trading and the stock market.
 This strategy is based on the Elliot-Wave-Theory and Fibonacci Retracement levels.
 It is a proven statistical approach.
 Order filling and closing is done by a cBot.
 The advantage of automation is that the emotions of the trader are excluded.
 I observe the whole process by checking news regularly.
 It is a cBot with strict entry and exit rules, so that the strategy could be backtested, using the „Automate-Backtesting“ section of ICMarkets cTrader.
 For better synchronization and execution, you should also use ICMarkets.

 The strategy is based on a more than 7-year backtest, starting on 1rd Jan.
-2015 until 29th Jun.
-2022.
+2015 until 22th July 2022.

 ### The Longterm-Gains-Strategy

-* Has a Stoploss of 25%, which was hitted 8 times in the last 7 years.
-This strategy has an average of 9.1% per month and should be used to make profit out of compound interest.
+* Has a Stoploss of 15%, which was hitted 8 times in the last 8 years.
+In 2016 it was hitted twice shortly after each other.
+This strategy has an average of 4.6% per month and should be used to make profit out of compound interest.
 * How to use the strategy: Make an initial deposit and be patient a couple years.
-* **$1000 turned into over 2 Milion Dollars in just 8 years.**

 ### The Midterm-Gains-Strategy

-* Has a Stoploss of 50%, which was hitted 3 times during the backtest.
-This strategy trades half of the amount of Shortterm-Gains and has half the stoploss.
+* Has a Stoploss of 25%, which was hitted 8 times in the last 8 years.
+In 2016 it was hitted twice shortly after each other.
+This strategy has an average of 9.6% per month and should be used to make profit out of compound interest.
-* How to use the strategy: Make an initial deposit and withdrawal either at the end of each month or at the end of each quarter (every 3 months) for a slight use of compound interest.
+* How to use the strategy: Make an initial deposit and be patient a couple years.
-If you do not cashout you could have high compound interest but also risk to loose all, if the crash happens two times in a row (which did not happen during backtesting but it might happen)
+* **$1000 turned into over 4 Milion Dollars in just 8 years during the backtest.**

 ### The Shortterm-Gains-Strategy

-* Trades higher amounts, but has no Stoploss.
-The monthly returns are consequently higher, but the entire account can crash, which happend 2 times in the last 7 years.
+* Has a Stoploss of 25%, which was hitted 19 times in the last 8 years.
+It was hitted multiple times shortly after each other and is therefore risky that it crashes after the 4th time.
+This strategy has an average of 10.8% per month and should be used to make profit out of cashout regularly.
-* How to use the strategy: Make an initial deposit and withdrawal either at the end of each month or at the end of each quarter (every 3 months) for a slight use of compound interest.
+* How to use the strategy: Make an initial deposit and withdraw profits from regularly.
+Be patient, this strategy might have longer negative phases.
-* Even though the entire account can crash, there is a highly positive return (+1860% in 7 years).
-You just have to refund your account with your initial deposit, after a crash.
-The withdrawals secure your money.
+* Please note that it took 14 months to regain the money lost during spring 2020 turbulences.
+Currently the strategy is about 50% away of the high water mark of early 2022.
+* **$1000 turned into over 11 Milion Dollars in just 8 years during the backtest.
+But it is very risky and you should no keep high amounts in it unless you like the risk**